 - Ballarat Wildlife Park (Optional)

-On the morning of your tour, we would pick up from your hotel.
-Upon return, we can drop you to either your hotel or your chosen restaurant in Melbourne CBD
+On the day of your tour, we would pick up from your hotel.
+On the way back, we can drop you either to your hotel or your chosen restaurant in Melbourne CBD

 Ballarat, here we come!

 In the morning, our friendly driver will pick up from your hotel.

 From Melbourne, travel northwesterly, it takes 1.5 hours of drive to reach Ballarat.
 It is the half-way point between Melbourne and The Grampians.

 Ballarat is Victoria’s third-largest city and the third-largest inland city in Australia, currently with a population of 100,000.
 It became well-known in 1850s as large deposits of gold were discovered here, the discovery had attracted an influx of miners all around the globe.
 The gold rush lasted for more than 50 years and played a significant historical role in establishing Ballarat and Melbourne.
 The city offers a wide range of activities to choose from, from Sovereign Hill, Ballarat Botanical Gardens to the Wildlife Park, Ballarat will impress you with its unique charm and tranquility.